 If you plan to buy nothing on Black Friday, congratulations.
 If you finished all of your holiday shopping, congratulations.
 It’s not a contest.

 And just like the Joneses who want to outspend each other, the Savers can be just as competitive.
 Let’s be better than that.

 This year, let’s go a bit lighter on judgment and a bit heavier on joy.

 So Tell Me…What is the best advice you have for people who are doing their holiday shopping?

 This article was originally published on November 28, 2016.
-It was updated on November 27, 2019 in the wake of the relentless (and misplaced) criticism that is still pervasive on social media today.
+It was updated on November 27, 2019 and again on November 26, 2021 in the wake of the relentless (and misplaced) criticism that is still pervasive on social media today.
 Especially thanks to the Minimalists Suitcase Salespeople.